 The concept that leaders are borne is not valid, especially in today’s business world.
 Leadership is an acquired skill!

-Here is my challenge to those of you that think differently on this particular issue: Think of any impactful leaders you know, you know of, you have read about or otherwise experienced.
+Here is my challenge to those of you that think differently on this particular issue: Think of any impactful leaders you have had in your environment, you know of, you have read about, or otherwise experienced.
 Reflect on their behaviors and identify the specific leadership traits making them exceptional leaders.
-List these traits and features on a piece of paper and then evaluate which ones are genetically inherited.

 Alexander the Great was certainly a charismatic and highly effective leader of his time.
 Was he born great?
 No. He was born with a keen and intelligent mind.
 Intense training, mentoring, and preparation made him into an excellent leader.
 Alexander was taught to be a leader essentially by a team of tutors, foremost by his father and by one of the greatest minds in human history, Aristotle, who himself happened to be the student of Plato.